Your home away from home

 Located on lower campus, Putnam Hall is a coed dorm focused on fostering lasting relationships between residents.
 Built in 1957, it was the second hall built on the UWEC's campus.

 Located just across the street from parts of lower campus, this new apartment style residence hall houses 200 students in one, two, three, and four bedroom units.

 Learn about Aspenson Mogensen

-Within walking distance of UWEC, Clarion is used by the university for student housing.
+Within walking distance of UWEC, the Campus Hotel is used by the university for student housing.
 With virtually the same amenities as the dorms, you will get the full community experience, with an off campus feel.

 Haymarket Landing offers university-sponsored housing in an off-campus location.
 Experience apartment-style living within walking distance of campus.

 Priory Hall, formerly a Catholic Monastery, was purchased by the university in 2013 and has been home to Blugolds ever since.